-If you attended Kaua'i Community College in the past and you are not currently enrolled, you need to again submit an application for admission.
-You can call, e-mail, and request that a form be mailed, or you can come in to the Admissions and Records Office to pick one up.
+If you attended Kaua'i Community College in the past and you are not currently enrolled, you need to submit a new application for admission.
+You can call or e-mail, to request that a form be mailed, or you can come in to the Admissions and Records Office to pick one up.
 You can also print the application from the web.